Installing Terminal Software and a Text Editor

-This section is our recommended setup for people new to programming, and describes how to setup Creative Scala with the terminal and a text editor.
+This section is our recommended setup for people new to programming, and describes how to setup Creative Scala with the terminal and Visual Studio Code.
 We need to install:

 brew install git